When To Start With Spectral Analysis

 It gives them visual clarity before the world tells them who they should be.

-Why color analysis matters for young men:
+Why spectral analysis matters for young men:

 The right colors: